As Texas Endures Flood, Salvage Issues Remain

 An individual who retains a salvage or nonrepairable motor vehicle is required to complete Form VTR-441, Application for Salvage or Nonrepairable Vehicle Title.

-Once the TxDMV receives Form VTR-436, it will mark the motor vehicle record with the appropriate remarks in order to prevent registration or transfer of ownership of the motor vehicle until the owner applies for the appropriate ownership document.
+Once the TxDMV receives Form VTR-436, it will mark the motor vehicle record with the appropriate remarks to prevent registration or transfer of ownership of the motor vehicle until the owner applies for the appropriate ownership document.

 Until a Salvage or Nonrepairable Vehicle Title is issued for an owner retained vehicle, the owner may not sell or otherwise transfer ownership of the vehicle; or operate or permit operation of the vehicle on a public highway.
 Unfortunately, enforcement regarding these requirements is unknown.